Alluxio/alluxio/docs/en/contributor/Code-Conventions.md

 - We track issues and features in our [Github Issues](https://github.com/alluxio/alluxio/issues).
 Open a ticket detailing the proposed change and what purpose it serves.
 - Submit the patch as a GitHub pull request.
-- If your pull request aims to solve an existing Github issue, please include a link to the Github Issue in the last line of the description field of the pull request, like `Fixes #1234`, `Fixed #1234`, `Fix #1234`, `Closes #1234`, `Closed #1234`, or `Close #1234`.
+- If your pull request aims to solve an existing Github issue, please include a link to the Github issue in the last line of the description field of the pull request, like `Fixes #1234`, `Fixed #1234`, `Fix #1234`, `Closes #1234`, `Closed #1234`, or `Close #1234`.
 - Please read our
 [pull request guidelines]({{ '/en/contributor/Contributor-Getting-Started.html' | relativize_url }}#sending-a-pull-request)